lsst-ts/ts_dsm/doc/index.rst

 User Documentation
 ==================

-..
-This template has the user documentation in a subfolder.
-..
-However, in cases where the user documentation is extremely short (<50 lines), one may move that content here and remove the subfolder.
-..
-This will require modification of the heading styles and possibly renaming of the labels.
-..
-If the content becomes too large, then it must be moved back to a subfolder and reformatted appropriately.

 User-level documentation, found at the link below, is aimed at personnel looking to perform the standard use-cases/operations with the DSM.

 .. toctree::